Strength training in pregnancy

 Weight exercises to avoid in pregnancy

-- exercises that use heavy bar bells behind your neck after 12 weeks (use dumbbells instead)
+- Exercises that use heavy bar bells behind your neck after 12 weeks.
+You could use dumbbells instead.

-- using a single, large barbell to do deadlifts, clean and press, and upright rows, especially in the third trimester - because there is a risk of the bar hitting your growing baby bump.
+- Using a single, large barbell to do deadlifts, clean and press, and upright rows, especially in the third trimester.
+There is a risk of the bar hitting your bump.

 Read about more exercises to avoid in pregnancy.